ergoplatform/ergodocs/docs/dev/stack/assembler.md

 - specifying output registers
 - and simply not supporting dApp requests

-These issues will be resolved in the future for sure with wallets like Yoroi, but not so soon maybe!
+These issues will be resolved in the future for sure with wallets like Yoroi, but not so soon, maybe!
-In this situation, dApps have no workarounds other than requiring users to have their node running or implement kind of a wallet themselves and ask users to trust and deposit there!
+In this situation, dApps have no workarounds other than requiring users to have their node running or implement a kind of a wallet themselves and ask users to trust and deposit there!
 The former is the case with Ergo Auction House which prevents it from being extensively used by everyone!

 Specifically, the problem that this topic is going to address is to bypass the node requirements by having an off-chain service to assemble arbitrary transactions for dApps.

 ### A Solution
-The off-chain service will allow dApps to register some requests by proving an address (which user will deposit her assets to) and some other specifications.
+The off-chain service will allow dApps to register some requests by providing an address (which the user will deposit her assets) and some other specifications.
-This topic is just for getting feedback and I still haven't designed the APIs to provide concrete examples, however:
+This topic is just for getting feedback, and I still haven't designed the APIs to provide concrete examples, however:
 ```
 {
   "address":"address which user deposits to", // p2s address explained in Trusting Issues section